Esquimalt: History

 Meanwhile, the HBC decided to try its hand at farming.
 Douglas leased all of Vancouver Island for seven shillings a year from Great Britain, and had a division of the HBC, the Puget Sound Agricultural Company, come in to develop the land.
 The Viewfield farm was the first in 1850, with the Constance Cove farm and Craigflower farms added later.
 The Craigflower farmhouse still exists as a heritage site, as does the Craigflower schoolhouse built to serve the settlers' children.
 Thomas Mackenzie, the bailiff in charge of the farm, named it for the ancestral home of one of his superiors.
 By the mid-1860s, the farms were considered failures and abandoned, and the property sold off in small parcels.

 In 1855, the British Royal Navy constructed three hospital buildings on the harbour to treat casualties of the Crimean War.
 A small settlement grew up on the water's edge near the naval installation.
 In 1858, the discovery of gold on the Fraser River triggered a massive influx of people, who came to Fort Victoria to buy permits and supplies before setting out for the mainland.
 Many of these ships landed in Esquimalt Harbour.
 Some of these people stayed in the area, including a few who opened up pubs, as well as some less-than-successful gold miners.
 With the growing population came the area's first building boom.

 Even after the Oregon Treaty of 1846, the boundary between the British Gulf Islands and the U.S. islands in the Strait of Juan de Fuca and Puget Sound was not fully defined.
 An incident involving an American settler shooting an HBC farm pig on San Juan Island led to the Pig War with the United States in 1859.

 In 1865, the Royal Navy relocated the headquarters of its Pacific fleet from Valparaíso, Chile, to Esquimalt Harbour.
+In 1868, the HBC built a wharf and improved its buildings at its Esquimalt post, and opened a store the following year.

-In 1887, a military base was located at Work Point.
+In 1881, the harbour was taken over by the Esquimalt Naval Station, so the HBC post was closed two years later.
+In 1887, the Esquimalt and Nanaimo Railway was built through the centre of town.
+That same year, a military base was located at Work Point.

 In 1905, the Royal Navy abandoned the Esquimalt Royal Navy Dockyard, but the Pacific base of the new Royal Canadian Navy replaced it in 1910.
 Gradually, naval life and shipbuilding came to dominate the region's sense of identity.
 On September 1, 1912, Esquimalt was incorporated as a District Municipality.
 After World War I, it became one of Canada's major shipbuilding capitals.
-In 1887, the Esquimalt and Nanaimo Railway was built through the centre of town.

 In June 2010, the Royal Canadian Navy celebrated its 100th anniversary with a fleet review in the waters off Greater Victoria, by Canada's Governor General Michaëlle Jean.
 The review was attended by warships from Canada, France, New Zealand, Australia, Japan, the United States, and US and Canadian Coast Guard vessels.